Estimated reading time: 5 minutes

 Since Powerwall and solar systems are now a package deal, you can’t buy one without the other.
 While the Powerwall is a great product, its price in addition to panels spikes a customer’s grand total.

 Project Solar offers Enphase IQ batteries, but you are not required to buy one along with your system.
 This allows people interested in solar to still get panels even if a battery is financially out of reach.
-The option to buy a battery or not is in the hands of the consumer, and this helps keep panels accessible to more people.
+The choice to buy a battery is in the hands of the consumer, and this helps keep panels accessible to more people.

 Solar System Inverters